Qualytics/userguide/docs/add-datastores/bigquery.md

 ### Option II: Use an Existing Connection

-If the toggle for **Use an existing enrichment datastore** is turned on, you will be prompted to configure the datastore using existing connection details.
+If the "Use an existing enrichment datastore" option is selected from the dropdown menu, you will be prompted to configure the datastore using existing connection details.

 **Step 1**: Click on the caret button and select **Use Enrichment Datastore**.